Apostolic Nunciature to Bosnia and Herzegovina

 The Apostolic Nunciature to Bosnia and Herzegovina the diplomatic mission of the Holy See to Bosnia and Herzegovina.
 It is located in Sarajevo since 1993.
 The current Apostolic Nuncio to Bosnia and Herzegovina is Francis Assisi Chullikatt, who was appointed by Pope Francis on 1 October 2022.

 The Apostolic Nunciature to Bosnia and Herzegovina is an ecclesiastical office of the Catholic Church in Bosnia and Herzegovina, with the rank of an embassy.
 The nuncio serves both as the ambassador of the Holy See to the President of Bosnia and Herzegovina, and as delegate and point-of-contact between the Catholic hierarchy in Bosnia and Herzegovina and the Pope.

+The Apostolic Nuncio to Bosnia and Herzegovina is usually also the Apostolic Nuncio to Montenegro upon his appointment to said nation.